aaronleebrooks/weenieworld/PHASE_3_DETAILED.md

 ## Next Phase Preparation

-Phase 3 establishes a polished, professional idle game with robust debugging capabilities and cross-platform compatibility.
+Phase 3 establishes a polished, professional hot dog store idle game with robust debugging capabilities and cross-platform compatibility.
 The logging system provides foundation for ongoing development and maintenance, while the comprehensive UI and audio systems create an engaging user experience.
 With Phase 3 complete, the game will be ready for Phase 4's final testing, optimization, and release preparation.

 ## Timeline and Dependencies